SIGNEXT/instrumentable-aedes/README.md

 Barebone MQTT server that can run on any stream servers, with added instrumentable features that can be used for fault-injection porpuses.

+**Disclaimer**: This is part of a research project at the [Faculdade de Engenharia da Universidade do Porto](https://sigarra.up.pt/feup/en/web_page.inicial) and its usage in other scopes is not recommended.

 ## API

 - [Aedes object](./docs/Aedes.md)